 - Lower your bright lights – lower your high beams whenever you are near a truck.
 For commercial truck drivers, bright lights can result in an inability to see the road clearly and this can result in a disaster.

 - Avoid distracted driving – distracted driving is a serious epidemic in this country and the cause of thousands of trucking accidents every year.
 Pay attention to the road and put your phone away.

 We’re There When You Need Us

 Being involved in a semi-truck accident is scary.
-With four offices in Arkansas—Little Rock, Fayetteville, Conway, and Hot Springs—our Arkansas truck accident lawyers are easily accessible from the moment you are injured.
+With five offices in Arkansas—Little Rock, Fayetteville, Conway, Bryant, and Hot Springs—our Arkansas truck accident lawyers are easily accessible from the moment you are injured.
 Fill out a free contact request form, which only takes a minute, or simply dial (800) 767-4815 and tell us your story.